- Published on

 You can print/modify the holder yourself.
 Please find the files here.

-Then, slide the LED board to its casing
+Then, slide the LED board into its casing

 Power supply

-At the beginning, I was planning to use the printer's power supply module, so that the light will automatically turned on when I turned on the printer.
-To access the module, it has no other way than to access from the bottom.
+At the beginning, I was planning to use the printer's power supply module, so that the light will automatically turn on when I turn on the printer.
+To access the module, it has no other way than to access it from the bottom.
 I've tried to pry it open, but in the middle of the process, I feel it is too difficult and not worth it.

-At the end, I've decided to just use one powerbank I have lying around.
+In the end, I've decided to just use one power bank I have lying around.
 The wiring should be straightforward; USB to LED.

-Update 2024: Attempting to pull power from unused port from the printer.
+Update 2024: Attempting to pull power from an unused port from the printer.
 Spoiler: It didn't work There was an unused Z-Probe connector on the side of the printer.
-I think if I can get the power from there, it would make the setup cleaner and eliminate the need of the powerbank.
+I think if I can get the power from there, it would make the setup cleaner and eliminate the need for the power bank.

-So I shop for the JST XH2.54 XH connector and USB female and make the wiring.
-But after connecting to the LEDs, the light was very dim (which indicates there might be not enough current provided by the port).
-Seems like we just stick to the powerbank.
+So I shopped for the JST XH2.54 XH connector and USB female and made the wiring.
+But after connecting to the LEDs, the light was very dim (which indicates there might not be enough current provided by the port).
+Seems like we just stick to the power bank.

 Wiring

-Both LED boards will connect with parallel configuration.
-The LED board has 2 pad with positive and negative, so the wires can be soldered into it.
+Both LED boards will connect with a parallel configuration.
+The LED board has 2 pads with positive and negative, so the wires can be soldered into it.
 Strip some jumper wires, expose the copper wire as needed only, not too long.
 Solder the wires to the LED board.

-Find some USB connector you had, perhaps from old phone charger etc. Strip the wires.
-For data cable USB2.0, usually there will be 4 wires.
-We only need the power so find wire with red (positive supply) and black (ground).
-Because the wire is short in my case, I connected with another wire that is soldered to the LED board.
+Find some USB connector you had, perhaps from an old phone charger etc. Strip the wires.
+For data cable USB2.0, usually, there will be 4 wires.
+We only need the power so find a wire with red (positive supply) and black (ground).
+Because the wire is short in my case, I connected it with another wire that is soldered to the LED board.
 But if your cable is long enough, you can just solder it directly to the LED board.

 warning

-Do not solder the wire when the LED board attached to its plastic case, the case may deforms under high temperature.
+Do not solder the wire when the LED board is attached to its plastic case, the case may deform under high temperature.

-Now, route the wire neatly inside the aluminium profile.
+Now, route the wire neatly inside the aluminum profile.
 Then, screw the handle in place, be careful not to screw the wires underneath.
-Connect the USB to power to see if the light turned on.
+Connect the USB to power to see if the light turns on.
 After that, we can proceed to remount the gantry back to the printer.

 After some soldering